tony/cv/react/README.rst

   rationale: the webpack configuration was set to run in development mode, and build producation binaries with relative no added effort.

-  it's not much different than what most `Vue`_ devs would arrive at if they built a layout / webpack config themselves.
+  it's not much different than what most `Vue.js`_ devs would arrive at if they built a layout / webpack config themselves.

   On 2018-02-13, `6ed6bc6`_ ejected create-react-app.
 For two reasons: